rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

    and 78 for mobile.
 The site got dinged for images not optimized, caching, render-blocking JavaScript, etc.

-0. If you see an alert about invalid seurity certificate, Add Exception.
+0. If you see an alert about invalid security certificate, Add Exception.

    The site is physically hosted at